Arch-Noize/ruby-capstone/README.md

 ### Deployment

-Nor is it deployed in any other website or service.
+It is not deployed in any other website or service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>